yugabyte/yugabyte-db/docs/content/latest/api/ysql/overview.md

 - Keywords: List or [keywords](keywords).
 - Names and Qualifiers: Some names are reserved for the system.
 List of [reserved names](reserved_names).
-- Datatypes: All PostgreSQL compatible datatypes are provided.
+- Datatypes: Most PostgreSQL compatible datatypes are provided while others will be supported by April 2019.
 List of [datatypes](datatypes).
 - Expressions
 - Database Objects
 - Comments